US tax filing for Americans in Thailand

 LTR visa and the remittance trap

-Thailand's Long-Term Resident (LTR) visa and the pre-existing Thai Elite / Privilege visa tracks come with a Thai-side feature that Americans often misread: Thailand's remittance-based tax rule means foreign-source income not remitted into Thailand is generally outside Thai tax.
+Thailand's Long-Term Resident (LTR) visa (Wealthy Global Citizen, Pensioner, Remote Worker) provides a statutory exemption from Thai tax on foreign-source income even if remitted into Thailand (Thai Royal Decree No. 743).
+For pre-existing Thai Elite / Privilege visa tracks, Thailand's remittance-based tax rule means foreign-source income not remitted into Thailand is generally outside Thai tax.
 That's useful on the Thai side.
 It does not affect the US side.
 The US taxes worldwide income regardless of where it was earned or where it was remitted.
 The Thai remittance rule creates no US exclusion.

-Practical consequence: high-income LTR-visa holders who keep foreign income offshore to avoid Thai tax often end up with a small Thai tax bill and a full US tax bill.
+Practical consequence: high-income LTR-visa holders (who are exempt from Thai tax on foreign income) and Elite visa holders who keep foreign income offshore to avoid Thai tax often end up with a small Thai tax bill and a full US tax bill.
 Foreign Tax Credit is minimal (because Thai tax is small), and the FEIE only helps with earned income up to the annual cap.
 Planning around LTR requires modeling both sides together.

 Thai mutual funds and the PFIC problem